Why Image Optimization Is Key To Your Website's Success

 There are several programs for image optimization.
 One of our favorite website-building programs is Elementor.
 As a complement to Elementor, we recommend an image optimization tool called Optimole, which is fully compatible with Elementor.

 Optimole has a lot of other great features in addition to Elementor compatibility.
-Optimal operates within the cloud, so it doesn’t alter images.
+Optimole operates within the cloud, so it doesn’t alter images.
 It allows for optimizing GIFS, watermarking your images, and much more.

 Click here to visit Elementor’s article on how to use Optimole!